George McEachran: Chelsea

 McEachran was an unused substitute for Chelsea in the 2019 UEFA Europa League Final.
 The following season, he spent a short time on loan at SC Cambuur in the Dutch second division.

 In this 2020–21 season, McEachran returned to the Netherlands with MVV Maastricht on a season-long loan.
 In December 2020, he ended his loan prematurely for 'compelling private reasons'.

+Swindon Town

 In February 2023 he signed for Swindon Town.
+On 2 May 2024, the club announced he would be released in the summer when his contract expired.

+Grimsby Town

+On 4 July 2024, McEachran joined fellow League Two side Grimsby Town on a two-year deal.
+He made his first appearance for the club off the bench in Grimsby's first league match away to Fleetwood Town.
+McEachran was voted as Grimsby Town's player of the season for the 2024-25 season.